Welcome to Lexington, 1775!

 Leaving behind today's headlines and diving back into America's history, authors Joel & Esther Ribbey have released a thrilling new saga taking young readers on a journey during the American Revolutionary War they won't soon forget!

-Experience the American Revolutionary War
+Experience the American Revolution

 Discover the struggles, dreams and convictions that led Americans through our country's fight for independence.